iLVL-Key/FFXI/addons/Callouts/readme.md

 ## Changelog

+Version 2.1
+- Adjusted how the Gallimaufry and Segment totals are calculated.
+This increases accuracy of the totals reported at the end of a run.
+Previously, every missed packet that displayed a gain of points would not be counted in the total.
+Now, the first points gained displayed creates a starting point total amount, and each new points gained displayed will have the new total compared to that starting point total to created a running total for that run.
+- Fixed `chatmode` in game command not saving to the settings file.
+- Fixed Kin not calling out who Target was cast on.

 Version 2.0
 - Overhauled a lot of code for efficiency.
 Checking for Omen and Sortie bosses nearby now scans memory for them and stops when one is found (one call/loop per scan) instead of checking for each one individually (9 calls per scan for Omen, 4 for Sortie).
 - Added callouts for all Omen bosses and mid-bosses similar to Ou callouts.